BigBossErndog/Amara-Framework-Deprecated/README.md

 # Amara
 A C++ game framework built on top of SDL2.
-Based on Actors and Script recitals, with a scene architecture inspired by the Phaser.io JS framework.
+Revolves around Actors reciting Scripts, with a flow inspired by the Phaser.io JS framework.

 ## State of the project